 This popular myth probably originates all the way back to the golden age of Hollywood.
 During the 1930s, American film stars flashed their pearly whites on the big screen.
 Advertising products to give Americans similar smiles became big business.
 Toothbrushes, toothpaste and even dentists were cashing in on this trend.

 The Brits, it seems, weren’t impressed.
-Natural looking teeth were fine with most of these fish and chip eaters.
-Since Mother Nature can use a helping hand more often than not, Brits’ teeth developed quite a reputation.
+Natural looking teeth were fine with most of them and slowly Brits’ teeth developed a reputation.

 - Georgia May Jagger

 - Kate Moss

 Examples of Brits who got their teeth fixed include:

 The Oral Health Foundation and Colgate-Palmolive found that habits put Brits’ teeth at risk.
 Findings from the 2020 survey show that 21 percent haven’t seen a dentist within the last two years and their sugar intake is considered ‘moderate to high.’
 Nineteen percent don’t consistently brush their teeth at least twice a day.

 These poor habits can lead to tooth decay.
 Routine dental care is vital to keeping a healthy smile.

 Do Americans Have Better Teeth Than Their British Counterparts?

 No!
 One of the main differences between Americans and Brits in this department is looks.
 We spend much more time and money on elective dental care than our friends across the Atlantic.
 It only makes sense that our teeth reflect such efforts.